rk-1203/acp-macro-preprocessor/README.md

     \* [label] is the ordered number of defined macros.

-# Features
-The Macro preprocessor supports :
-1. Single-line macro
-2. Multi-line macro
-3. Nested macro
-4. Comment lines (for all the given three languages)
-5. Un-defining and Re-defining of macro
-6. Conditional macro
-7. As many numbers of parameters and variables.
-8. As many levels of nesting.
-9. Less or more number of parameters than defined in the macro.
-If given a lesser number of parameters than defined, there must be “,” as separator for no parameters.
-If given more number of parameters than defined, it will accept the first 'n' number of arguments, where 'n' is the defined no of parameters.

-## Getting Started with TrackTor
 ## 🛠 Installation & Set Up

 1. Setup Python3 on System